aspose-cells-cloud/aspose-cells-cloud-ruby/README.md

 - Security Management: Offers a range of security features like data encryption, access control, and permission management to safeguard the security and integrity of spreadsheet data.

-## Feature & Enhancements in Version 24.4
+## Feature & Enhancements in Version 24.5

 Full list of issues covering all changes in this release:

-- Support data transformation.
+- Add merge queries method for loading data of data transformation.
+- Optimize chart data model.

 ## Support file format